rolkra/rolkra.github.io/_posts/2021-5-25-r-package-10-min.md

 ![install](../images/r-package-project-options.png)

+Then you can create the documentation (Build tab: More > Document) und install the package (now containing help files)

 ### Step 5: Add Unit Testing

 To use unit testing, run this R-code in the R-console (you may change "hello" to what you want to test in your package)